dantenetwork/protocol-stack-for-ink/test/item-threshold.md

 **Carefully read the [Preparing Work](./README.md) first before doing the next.**
 <br>
-The SQoS item `Threshold` is easy to understand.
+The SQoS item `Threshold` is easy to understand, which defines the threshole of the message verification.

-Call `setSqos` of `GREETING` contract to set `Threshold` SQoS, the value is 80(it means only need 80% routers), the value type is `u8`,  and converted to to bytes value is `0x50` , as Fig.3-1 shown.
+Call `setSqos` of `GREETING` contract to set `Threshold` SQoS, the value is 80(it means only need 80% of the total credibility of all submissions), the value type is `u8`,  and converted to to bytes value is `0x50` , as Fig.3-1 shown.

 ![img](../assets/3-1.png)
 <p align="center">Fig.3-1 change to Threshold SQoS</p>